Gerhard Richter, Ohne Titel (1.2.88), 1988 10 cm x 15 cm, Oil on colour photograph, Saint Louis Art Museum.

 Selected largely from the Museum’s collection and local private collections, these works reveal the foresight of St. Louis collectors.
 Under the stewardship of a group of perceptive art collectors, directors and curators, St. Louis has become a gathering place for important works by both internationally known artists and artists who until very recently have gone largely unnoticed by the mainstream art market.

-Georg Baselitz was born Hans-Georg Kern on January 23, 1938, in Deutschbaselitz, Saxony, a region that later became part of the German Democratic Republic.
+Georg Baselitz was born Hans-Georg Kern on January 23, 1938, in Deutschbaselitz, Saxony, la part of the German Democratic Republic.
 In 1956, Baselitz studied painting in East Berlin at the Academy of Visual and Applied Arts (Hochschule für Bildende und Angewandte Kunst).

-After being expelled for “socio-political” immaturity, he continued to pursue his art studies in 1957 under the Art Informel painter Hann Trier at the Academy of Visual Arts (Hochschule der Bildenden Künste) in West Berlin.
+After expulsion for "socio-political" immaturity, he pursued his art studies in 1957 under the Art Informel painter Hann Trier at Academy of Visual Arts (Hochschule der Bildenden Künste) in West Berlin.
 During this period he changed his name to Baselitz, assuming the name of his birthplace.

-In 1961, together with fellow student Eugen Schönebeck, Baselitz organized his first exhibition and issued a manifesto, Pandämonium, which was followed by a second version in 1962.
-Already in his early work Baselitz rejected the leading styles of Socialist Realism and Art Informel, opting instead for a more expressive form of representational painting.
-In 1963, Baselitz’s inaugural one- man show at the gallery of Michael Werner and Benjamin Katz in West Berlin caused a public scandal when two of his paintings were confiscated on a charge of obscenity and the police closed the exhibition.
+In 1961, together with fellow student Eugen Schönebeck, Baselitz organized his first exhibition and issued a manifesto, Pandämonium, followed by a second version in 1962.
+Already in his early work Baselitz rejected leading styles of Socialist Realism and Art Informel, opting instead for a more expressive form of representational painting.
+In 1963, Baselitz’s inaugural one-man show at the gallery of Michael Werner and Benjamin Katz in West Berlin caused a public scandal when two of his paintings were confiscated on a charge of obscenity.
+Police closed the exhibition.

 After moving from Berlin to Osthofen, near Worms, in 1966, Baselitz created his first woodcuts and Fracture Paintings, in which the compositional motifs were severed into individual components.
 The “fracture” was the artist’s first attempt to reduce the narrative significance of the object.